GitauHarrison/notes/two_factor_authentication/twilio_authy.md

 9. [Disable 2FA](#disable-2fa)

-You will need to download these three packages to get started:
+You will need to download these three packages in your virtual environment to get started integrating push notifications on your Flask app with Authy:

 ```python
 (venv)$ pip3 install "authy>=2.2.5" pyjwt qrcode